IMPORTANT: CANADA POST STRIKE — YOU CAN QUICKLY PAY YOUR INVOICE ONLINE.

 Dental Regeneration

-Biomaterials from Geistlich Pharma AG are the most frequently used materials in regenerative dentistry throughout the world.
+Biomaterials from Geistlich Pharma AG are the most frequently used materials in regenerative dentistry worldwide.
 Over 100 million patients have been treated with them.

-• They have been evaluated in more than 1,000 studies from countries all over the world.
+• They have been evaluated in more than 1,000 studies globally.

-• The meticulous selection of raw materials, together with a strictly controlled manufacturing process, allows Geistlich biomaterials to conform to high safety requirements and ensures high tolerability.
+• The meticulous selection of raw materials, combined with a strictly controlled manufacturing process, ensures Geistlich biomaterials meet high safety and tolerability standards.

 What happens after tooth removal?

 Following a tooth extraction, bone and soft tissue tend to shrink if no restorative treatments are planned.
-Besides poor aesthetic results, the inadequate bone volume could result in a secondary procedure to provide implant stability or may cause a gap under a dental bridge.
+Besides poor aesthetic results, inadequate bone volume can require a secondary procedure for implant stability or cause a gap under a bridge.

-Filling the extraction socket with a bone substitute immediately after tooth extraction can preserve bone volume, which increases the options for successful treatment planning.
-If a dental implant is inserted soon after tooth extraction, bone substitutes placed around the implant also contribute to bone volume stability.
+Filling the extraction socket with a bone substitute immediately after tooth extraction helps preserve bone volume, supporting better treatment outcomes.
+If an implant is placed soon after extraction, bone substitutes around the implant also stabilize bone volume.

 Without preventive measures…